 GPS art of beer mugs drawn in Akabane, one of Tokyo’s most popular entertainment districts✨

-This GPS art course allows you to draw a specialty while sightseeing in Asakusa, one of the most popular sightseeing spots in Japan.
+This GPS art course allows you to draw a specialty while sightseeing in Akabane, one of the most popular bar area in Japan.

 The surrounding area used to be an inn town called Iwabuchi Yado, but developed as a transportation hub after the railroad was opened in the Meiji era.
 After World War II, a black market occurred and the area developed into a downtown area with restaurants for nearby factory workers.
 Today, it is popular not only among middle-aged and older people but also among young people, and is known as “Senbero no machi” (Senbero town), where you can get drunk if you pay 1,000 yen.